SergioMM0/ManualMigrations_EF/README.md

 This branch contains a folder in /API/SQLScripts that contains all the SQL Scripts for performing manual migrations.

 Also notice that this branch contains an outdated version of the database which is ready to be migrated.

+## Executing the migration

+To perform the migration, execute the SQL Script named 'V1_04032024_InitialCreate_to_RefactorBlogAndComment.sql' in the console of the database.

+## Rollback

+To perform a rollback, execute the SQL Script named 'V1_04032024_Rollback_RefactorBlogAndComment_to_InitialCreate.sql' in the console of the database.